 In this last week of October, the Open Medical Institute was excited to host yet another group of motivated physicians at Schloss Arenberg in Salzburg.
 Seven fellows from Bulgaria, Czech Republic, Estonia, Hungary, Lithuania and Slovakia were able to attend the annual Weill Cornell Seminar in Neurology in person, while another 17 fellows from ten different countries joined the course remotely.

-The seminar was led by Course Director Dr. Matthew E. Fink from Weill Cornell Medicine and Co-Course Director Dr. Eugen Trinka from the General Hospital of Salzburg.
-Together with 13 American and Austrian faculty members they provided an excellent learning environment for the fellows.
+The OMI seminar was led by course director Dr. Matthew E. Fink from Weill Cornell Medicine and co-course director Dr. Eugen Trinka from the General Hospital of Salzburg.
+Together with 13 American and Austrian faculty members, they provided an excellent learning environment for the fellows.

-Click here to visit the OMI e-learning platform.
-It gives OMI alumni free access to the content of the OMI Seminars in Salzburg.
+Click here to visit the OMI E-Learning Platform.
+It gives the OMI alumni free access to the content of the OMI seminars in Salzburg.